PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/add-edit-feature.md

  If the checkbox selected to create the feature on all shops, will appear on all shops, if specific shop, only that shop will see the feature.

+Different features are allocated for different shops, meaning that 2 different shops can have different features, or they can be created for all shops.

+When selecting multishop, adding a new feature will open a new tab allowing to select which shop will have the created feature, a box with containing options should appear.

  # Editing an existing feature

  Pressing the dropdown menu at the right side prompts with an option to either edit or delete the feature.